Skip to Main Content

 Hybrid Open Access

 Hybrid open access means that the author has the option to pay for making individual articles in subscription-based journals freely accessible.
 Many highly valued scholarly journals collect separate OA / APC fees when researcher wants to publish her/his article open access (hybrid open access, hybrid publishing).
-University of Vaasa, other universities and research funders do not recommend hybrid publication.
-On behalf of the Finnish scholarly community the FinELib consortium aims to negotiate to the point where subscription fees of scholarly journals would cover the APCs.
-If you buy your article open in subscription based journal, capitalize on the negotiated benefits on open access costs:

 Video clips on open access